markdalgleish/markdalgleish.com/source/_posts/2011-04-12-document-ready-for-jquery-mobile.md

 }
 ```

-<p>Now that we have a page-level script handler, we wrap all our scripts in an anonymous function with a '$context' parameter which is a reference to the jQuery object for the current page:</p>
+Now that we have a page-level script handler, we wrap all our scripts in an anonymous function with a '$context' parameter which is a reference to the jQuery object for the current page:

 ``` js
 pageScript(function($context){